-- Allowable meal costs will be reimbursed when an itemized receipt showing the actual cost of the meal is included with the travel expense report.
+- Allowable meal costs over $30 will be reimbursed when an itemized receipt showing the actual cost of the meal is included with the travel expense report.
 NOTE: An itemized receipt details the items ordered; credit card sales receipts should accompany the itemized receipt, if applicable.
 Hotel bills that show charges to rooms for meals must also include the itemized receipt detailing the items ordered in order to be eligible for reimbursement.

 - The meal is with University guests, consultants, or candidates, and University business is discussed.

 - The meal is incurred as part of a seminar, conference, or required meeting and the conditions of the meeting meet the requirements listed in the Fiscal Responsibility Policy.